 Understanding of education research.
 Emphasis on interpretation of research and development of basic research skills for school improvement.
 Students will construct a detailed paper which includes a rationale for a research project, the review of literature, and the methodology for the research project which will be shared with classmates.
-Permission of instructor.
+Instructor consent.